fifth-postulate/esche.rs/manuscript/src/grid.md

 </div>

-Because we will make extensive use of the grid method, and want to easily manipulate the grid, we will introduce an _box_ abstraction.
+Because we will make extensive use of the grid method, and want to easily manipulate the grid, we will introduce a _box_ abstraction.